 To see a clinician from our team, please fill out the contact form on the “getting started” page. https://syncpsych.com/get-started/contact

-All clinicians are available for telehealth.
-Currently, in-person clinicians for the Kingston office are Attyia Awadallah, and for Syracuse, Jessie Gowarecki.
+All clinicians are available for Telehealth.
+Currently, in-person clinicians for the Kingston office are Attyia Awadallah, LCAT, and Lara Stangel, LMSW.
+For Syracuse, Jessie Gowarecki, LCAT.

 Founder and Clinical Director

 Certified Laban and Kestenberg Movement Analyst (CMA, KMP)